stashaway/algolia/answers.md

 1) Choose your platform
 2) Install the relevant toolset
 3) Index your data with Algolia
-4) Start searching!
+4) Use our drop in components to start searching!

 With Algolia, you can start searching in just a few minutes!
 We're here to help you every step of the way.
 Please let us know if you encounter any issues getting started.

-Always here to help,
+Always here to help,\
 Sloan Tash